processing/processing-pi-website/content/tutorial/project-synth/index.md

 The projects touches upon the following concepts:

 - Making breadboard prototypes
-- Accessing General Purpose Input/Output pins of Raspberry Pi using official Processing Hardware I/O library
+- Accessing General Purpose Input/Output (GPIO) pins of the Raspberry Pi using Processing’s Hardware I/O library
-- Using push buttons with Processing Processing
+- Using push buttons with Processing

 # Getting started

 In order to get started, you would need a Raspberry Pi with Processing [installed](https://pi.processing.org/get-started/).
 The code shown in this tutorial needs to run within Processing Development Environment on the Raspberry Pi in order to work with the hardware pins of the Pi.
 The tutorial is written for users with various technical backgrounds so please keep that in mind as you replicate the project.

 {{% message type="warning" title="Warning!" %}}
-If this is your first time connecting hardware components together, be sure to read the instructions carefully and follow all safety guidelines mentioned here.
-Processing Foundation or contributors cannot be held liable in case your hardware gets damaged.
+To run sketches from this tutorial, you must have [Processing for ARM version 3.3.7.1](https://pi.processing.org/download/) or greater.
 {{% /message %}}

 With that, let's gather the components and get coding!